PKUHPC/CraneSched/docs/index.md

 ## Need help?

 - Browse the docs via the sections above
-- Open an issue on GitHub: <https://github.com/PKUHPC/CraneSched/issues>
+- Open an issue on GitHub: [https://github.com/PKUHPC/CraneSched/issues](https://github.com/PKUHPC/CraneSched/issues)
-- Contributions are welcome—see the repositories for guidelines
+- Contributions are welcome.
+See the repositories for guidelines.